proseccorups/aries-notes/production-challenges.md

 no longer have to worry about the TAA in code.

 This is only the technical side tho, it's still an agreement and like a contract it should be carefully read.

+## Endorsing Transactions

+Permission is another important thing, because not just anyone can write to a ledger.
+Rules are generally configurable, but on the sovrin ledgers writing requires a **Transaction Endorser**.
+An endorser is an organisation that has accepted to be one.
+They have a DID with the endorser role and have signed legal agreements concerning endorsement.
+Endorsers can:
+- Write objects on the ledger
+- Create author DIDs on the Ledger (DIDs with no permissions)
+- Sign write object transactions created by author DIDs, accepting them so they are written to the ledger.

+**Signing transactions** of others can be used in the following ways:
+- An organisation with one issuer wouldn't need signing and can just write transactions directly using its endorser DID
+- Large enterprises might have one endorser and all the other issuing agents in that enterprise would have to request permission from that endorser.
+- SSIaaS (SSI as a Service) organisations might provide services that do all this for you.
+They would sign your write transactions for you.

+Transactions that are written to the ledger (e.g. Sovrin), it's not the author that pays for it, but the endorser.
+Although the Author still has to adhere to the TAA, the endorser is responsible for making sure that both author and endorsor adhere to the legal agreements involved.

+Endorsing makes the writing process a bit more complex.
+A non endorser must first get an endorser DID.
+With that they can write transactions with the following steps:
+- Author creates transaction, doesn't send to ledger yet
+- Author sends transaction to endorser.
+- If endorser agrees, they add a signature to the transaction.
+- Endorser sends signed transaction back to author.
+- Author submits signed transaction to ledger
+- Ledger verifies signatures.
+- Ledger evaluates permissions agains rules in place.
+- Ledger writes the transaction.

+Aries frameworks often have a built-in endorser flow.
+If you want to use ACA-Py as an endorser, take a look at this repository: [Aries Endorser Service](https://github.com/hyperledger/aries-endorser-service)